z5labs/battlebots/docs/content/research_and_development/adrs/0007-bot-characteristics-system.md

 2. Playtesting with diverse bot builds across different stat profiles
 3. Equipment balance analysis to ensure Mass penalties are meaningful but not punishing
 4. Health and Defense tuning to create appropriate effective HP ranges
-5. Speed balancing to ensure mobility advantages are significant but not overwhelming
+5. Thrust-to-Mass ratio balancing to ensure mobility advantages are significant but not overwhelming
+6. Friction coefficient tuning (ADR-0006) to balance movement physics
-6. Competitive meta analysis to identify dominant builds and adjust accordingly
+7. Competitive meta analysis to identify dominant builds and adjust accordingly

 **Key Design Insight**: Mass is equipment-derived, not directly allocated.
-This creates emergent tradeoffs where powerful equipment inherently reduces mobility, forcing strategic loadout decisions without requiring explicit stat allocation.
+This creates emergent tradeoffs where powerful equipment inherently reduces mobility (through increased thrust requirements and friction effects), forcing strategic loadout decisions without requiring explicit stat allocation.
+Movement is governed by thrust actions (ADR-0009) that must overcome both Mass-based inertia and friction forces (ADR-0006).

 **Future Considerations**:
-- Additional derived stats (e.g., Effective HP, Effective Speed) may be exposed to developers
+- Additional derived stats (e.g., Effective HP, effective acceleration) may be exposed to developers
 - Attack stat may be added if weapon damage needs per-bot customization
 - Energy stat may become a direct characteristic if resource management complexity increases
 - Evasion or Accuracy stats may be added if hit-chance mechanics are introduced
+- Thrust capacity may become a direct characteristic if thrust-based movement requires per-bot customization beyond equipment

 ### Design Principles